Ankita Raina: Sponsorship and equipment

 In her junior years, Raina was helped by Dishman Pharmaceuticals and Chemicals to participate in overseas junior tournaments.
 Since then, she has been supported by Bharat Forge and Lakshya.
 Most recently, Raina has signed sponsorship deals with the Sports Authority of Gujarat and Yonex, and she is officially employed with ONGC.
 Hence, Raina uses Yonex racquets and clothing.
 Adani Group is her current supporter.

 In 2013, Raina met Narendra Modi, India's then-future prime minister, and officially was recognised under the Shaktidhoot scheme and hence became a part of India's goal of reaching Olympic podiums.

 Performance timelines

 Singles

-Current after the 2023 Dubai Open.
+Current through the 2023 French Open qualifying.